Droid-VM/Virtualization/docs/updatable_vm.md

 This allows the bootloaders to defer rollback protection to the payload.
 Host relays this intention to pVM (both pVM firmware and OS) using the property (`defer-rollback-protection`) in device tree node (`/avf/untrusted`).
-If this is set and the guest OS is capable of `SecretkeeperProtection` then VMs use Secretkeeper based rollback protection.
+If this is set and the guest OS is capable of `DeferredRollbackProtection` then VMs use Secretkeeper based rollback protection.

 ### Note on legacy support